 We have worked widely across and beyond the region from our base in Durham.
 It’s a big area and we’ve developed strategies to ensure that people working at grassroots level in their communities have the tools and the confidence to independently support the enterprise ambitions of those they work with.
 For us, there is great satisfaction in seeing locally-based intermediaries pick up the baton and roll out their own business support activities.

-Funding from commissioning organisations means that the vast majority of our programmes are free of charge to participants.
 Over the years, we have worked with most public sector organisations supporting economic development within the North East, and many within the social economy.
-These include; Enterprise Agencies, Regional Development Agencies, the region’s universities & FE colleges, local authorities and organisations with specialist niches within the field such as; Crisis Skylight, North East Refugee Service, Helix Arts, bait, East Durham Creates and Women Into the Network.
+These include; Arts Council England, Enterprise Agencies, Regional Development Agencies, the region’s universities & FE colleges, local authorities and organisations with specialist niches within the field such as; Crisis Skylight, North East Refugee Service, Helix Arts, bait, East Durham Creates and Women Into the Network.